ueberdosis/hocuspocus/docs/src/docPages/introduction.md

 * Merges changes without conflicts
 * Doesn’t care when changes come in
 * Can sync your whole application state
-* Collaborative editing with tiptap, Slate, Quill and many more
+* Collaborative text editing (with Tiptap, Slate, Quill, Monaco or ProseMirror)
 * Integrates into existing applications
-* Redirects changes to Webhooks
+* Sends changes to Webhooks
 * Scales to millions of users with Redis
 * Written in TypeScript
 * Part of the [Y-Collective](https://opencollective.com/y-collective), a fund for the Y.js ecosystem

-## Usage
+## Quickstart
 The two code examples below show a working example of the backend *and* frontend to sync an array with multiple users.

 ### Backend